Is A GPU Backplate Worth It?

 Does it bring anything more to the table besides aesthetics?
 Is it worth it to get a GPU backplate if your card didn't come with it?

 Nowadays, every respectable GPU comes with a backplate upon purchase.
-If you’re curious about what they are and if they’re beneficial, you’re in the right spot.
+If you’re curious about what they are and if they’re advantageous, you’re in the correct spot.

-If you bought a graphics card within the past five years, you have likely encountered a backplate but probably didn’t give it much thought.
+If you bought a graphics card within the past five years, you have probably encountered a backplate but likely didn’t give it much consideration.
 This is likely because its purpose hasn’t been explained properly.

 In short, it’s a plate (to state the obvious) that goes to the back of your graphics card.
 Its purpose is to keep the graphics card in shape, as modern GPUs usually come with substantial PCBs and even more massive coolers.

-It’s worth pointing out that mid-range and budget-friendly cards generally still aren’t at the scale of enormous 3-fan enthusiast-grade cards as far as cooler dimensions is concerned.
+It’s worth pointing out that mid-range and budget-friendly cards generally still aren’t at the scale of massive 3-fan enthusiast-grade cards as far as cooler dimensions is concerned.

 GPU Backplate